-Preparation for a Hurricane is much easier than in decades past due to advanced forecasting techniques and the publics accessibility to weather forecasts and alerts.
-PEMA strongly recommends that all area families, individuals and business take steps to prepare for a Hurricane.
-Please visit the National Hurricane Center for the most up-to-date information on storm tracking, how to put in place a family preparedness plan, how to monitor a storm and what to do if a storm is forecast to strike.
+Preparation for a Hurricane is much easier than in decades past due to advanced forecasting techniques and the public accessibility to weather forecasts and alerts.
+PEMA strongly recommends that all area families, individuals, and businesses take steps to prepare for a Hurricane.
+Please visit the National Hurricane Center for the most up-to-date information on the storm track, how to put in place a family preparedness plan, how to monitor a storm and what to do if a storm is forecast to strike.

 Basic Hurricane Safety Actions